 Winterizing a drip irrigation is easy!
-All of our drip irrigation parts are made of extremely durable plastic which can withstand freezing temperatures, as long as, all the water is removed from the system.
-Drip Irrigation experts install a threaded end cap at a low point in their system which allows all the water to be drained out of their system easily.
-Once the water is drained out you simply screw the cap back on and your ready for the winter.
+All of our drip irrigation parts are made of extremely durable plastic that can withstand freezing temperatures as long as all the water is removed from the system.
+Drip Irrigation experts install a threaded end cap at a low point in their system that allows all the water to be drained out of their system easily.
+Once the water is drained out, you simply screw the cap back on and you're ready for the winter.

 Hot Water for Tubing: